-If you’re happen to have your own bicycle, Reckless bikes offer free air and oil while you’re cycling around Vancouver.
-Plus, if you’re in need of repairs, they’re offering a 24 hour repair service this summer.
+If you happen to have your own bicycle, Reckless bikes offer free air and oil while you’re cycling around Vancouver.
+Plus, if you need repairs, they’re offering a 24-hour repair service this summer.

 Bicycle rentals also include a basket and map